BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #endif
 ```

-I excluded the root and the tail node definitions and the iterators (const aand non-const) of the DAG intensionally.
+I excluded the root and the tail node definitions and the iterators (const and non-const) of the DAG intensionally.
 [The persistent DAG](https://github.com/BarisAlbayrakIEEE/PersistentDAG.git) repository describes these issues in detail.
 **Its worth to note only that the relations of both the root and the tail nodes are runtime dependent.**
 Hence, the descendants of the root node and the ancestors of the tail node